Paul Kessel

 Along the Rift

-It is a narrative adventure game, where you play as a young girl that felt in a rift, seeking help from her parents by following their advices to get out.In this coming of age story, our main character will have to face her rich imagination, wich can amplify her reality but also help her face her most frightening fears.
+It's a narrative adventure game, where you play as a young girl that felt in a rift, seeking help from her parents by following their advices to get out.In this coming of age story, our main character will have to face her rich imagination, wich can amplify her reality but also help her face her most frightening fears.

 Trogloxène